monzo/progression-framework/frameworks/engineering/backend.md

         criteria:
           - "Positively influences engineers in the wider org"
           - "Maintains documentation on things they know the most, makes it easy for future engineers to interact with systems/code"
-          - "Clears blockers for junior team members, provides context/guidance, or knows how to escalate"
+          - "Clears blockers for team members, provides context/guidance, or knows how to escalate"
           - "Asks why.
 Does not take truths for granted unless they understand exactly where they are coming from (especially with regards to regulation, compliance, etc)"
           - "Drives changes to engineering practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"
           - "Shapes the direction of systems designs with less experienced engineers"